LiamMorrow/LiamMorrow/README.md

 ### Hi there 👋
+I'm Liam, some things about me:

-I'm Liam, an Australia based software engineer who is passionate about open source.
+- 🇦🇺 I'm an Australian software engineer
+- :octocat: I'm extremely passionate about open source, and try to give back in meaningful ways
 - 🔬 My favourite technologies at the moment are dotnet and Typescript!
 - 🐶 That strapping young lad in my profile picture is Banjo!
 He's responsible for making sure I keep a healthy work life balance (walks, treats, play should never be neglected)